Sweden to loosen state pension fund investment rules

-BRIEF-Lippo Malls Indonesia Retail Trust updates on prepayment of term loan facility

-* LMIR trust made a voluntary partial prepayment of S$55 million of its S$180 million 1 secured term loan facility

-STOCKHOLM, July 7 Sweden will loosen investment rules for four state pension funds in order to increase returns and improve sustainability, the government said on Friday.
+STOCKHOLM, July 7 (Reuters) - Sweden will loosen investment rules for four state pension funds in order to increase returns and improve sustainability, the government said on Friday.

 The minimum percentage of low-risk fixed income instruments in the funds - named AP1, AP2, AP3 and AP4 - will be lowered to 20 percent from 30 percent in July next year, according to a proposal from the Finance Ministry.